Zimtente/ens-collections/README.md

 - The collection must be significantly different from any existing collection.
 - Provide all the required metadata fields (see above).
 - CSVs should be properly formatted and use the slug for filename.
 New collections can be submitted without token IDs.
-- (Optional) Logo files should be square dimensions that work with a circular crop (like Twitter).
+- (Optional) Logo files should be PNG with square dimensions that work with a circular crop (like Twitter).
 Logo files should be at least 500x500px, and no more than 1200x1200px.
 Logo files should use the slug for filename.

 ### Example Collection Proposal: